 In ancient times freedom as we know it was an alienable right.
 You could legally pawn your own freedom, and if you did not pay your debt in time, you became a servant.
-But the Law of Moses made loss of freedom a temporary for most Hebrews.
-Every seven years – every sabbath year – debts were cancelled and Hebrew servants freed (save for those who married their masters or took a wife while enslaved).
+But the Law of Moses made loss of freedom temporary for most Hebrews.
+Every seven years – every sabbath year – debts were cancelled and Hebrew servants were freed (save for those who married their masters or took a wife while enslaved).
 Today we may consider the arrangement barbarous, but let us pause to observe its benefits.
-Hebrews were entitled to zero interest loans in return for putting up their freedom as pledge.
+Hebrews were entitled to zero interest loans loans in return for putting up their freedom as pledge.
 Freedom, including free agency, was the default.
 Today, wage serfdom is the default, a state between free agency and outright servitude.

 The passage above speaks of an even broader definition of freedom.
 Leviticus 25 details the Jubilee Laws.
 After seven sabbath years, the Israelites were to celebrate an extra Sabbath year: the Jubilee year.
 On this year not only were people freed, the land was freed as well.
-How this was done provides keys to community, childcare, secure retirement and a large volunteer army.
+How this was done provides keys to community, childcare, secure retirement, and a large volunteer army.
 Why this was done exposes the missing link in libertarian natural rights theory, as well as why classical liberalism failed the poor and why so many still clamor for communism despite its repeated failures.
 This important principle, this key to sustainable liberty, can be summarized in one sentence:

 The Land Belongs to God